midl-dev/tezos-suite-docs/day-2-operations.md

 ### Remotely ssh into the remote signers

-For remote connectivity and debugging purposes, ssh port 22 for the on-prem remote signers is being forwarded on ports
+For remote connectivity and debugging purposes, ssh port 22 for the on-prem remote signers is being forwarded on port [signer port + 1000].

-To connect to the signers, forward port 9443/9444 from the `tezos-remote-signer-forwarder` locally, then ssh to localhost using your private key associated with the public key injected into the baker during initial setup.
+To connect to the signers, forward port [signer port + 1000] from the `tezos-remote-signer-forwarder` locally, then ssh to localhost using your private key associated with the public key injected into the baker during initial setup.